Brunodkali/Brunodkali/README.md

 About me

->I'm a Junior Programmer Analyst, technician in computer networks and lover and enthusiast of new technologies.
+>I'm a Programmer Analyst, technician in computer networks and lover and enthusiast of new technologies.
 Here will be available some  programming projects, which can be seen in my repositories.

 ##